Koushouu/lightsheet_3D_segmentation/README.md

 You can use it as it is, but since it is "highly customized", hopefully, this could give you inspiration about how you would modify the code to fit your purpose.

-The protocol was developed in CBC lab, RCAS, Academia Sinica
+The protocol was developed at CBC lab, RCAS, Academia Sinica